-NOTE: the information on this site was accurate when written, but things change and you should always check the General Competition Rules (GCR’s) in the latest version of the Manual of Motorcycle Sport (MoMS) on the Motorcycle Australia website.
+The information on this site was accurate when written, but things change and you should always check the General Competition Rules (GCR’s) in the latest version of the Manual of Motorcycle Sport (MoMS).

 Who can Race?

-Anyone over 12 who can ride a motorcycle can enter a race or a Junior coaching clinic.
-If you’re under 18 then you will need your parents permission and signatures on the entry form. (see our Juniors page)
+- If you’re under 18 you will need your parents signatures on the entry form. (see our Juniors page)

 Do I need a licence?